 I highly recommend it.

 Then there’s The Circuit.
 Aboriginal detective Jay Swann becomes Aboriginal lawyer Drew Ellis.
 Both characters are played by Aaron Pedersen, an actor for whom I have an affection bordering on the peculiar.
 The series, also on Acorn, exhibits Mystery Road’s habit of taking a perfectly irrelevant detail and making visual love to it.
 Two coffee cups sitting on a table, shot from directly above, become perfect circular pools of beige liquid.
-A long look down a tree trunk slides you from one scene into another, and the tree’s smooth bark evokes the entire feeling of the place.
+A long look down a tree trunk slides you from one scene into another, and the tree’s smooth bark gives the environment immediacy and appeal.
 A jeep drives through a puddle on the road, and the water washes over the hood like a sexy beer commercial or something.
-The place, rural Western Australia, figures prominently in a couple of different plot points in the brief, 12-episode series, so it’s fitting that the camera makes it all so luscious and immediate.
+The place, rural Western Australia, figures prominently in a couple of different plot points in the brief, 12-episode series, so it’s fitting that the camera makes it all so luscious.
 We can get used to hastily put together TV films and shows, we forget how deeply artistic the medium can be.
 Gratuitous beauty is abundant in nature, but can be harder to find in narrative fiction.

 Visuals aside, or again . . . this actor Aaron Pedersen.
 He’s tall, his characters duck their heads when they get emotional; his character is everything to everybody.
 He does good and is good; he makes you feel safe, he doesn’t have the slightest rogue in him, and he says everything he needs to say in the fewest words possible.

 All of this is, I feel sure without evidence, the love child of the Australian New Wave cinema of the 1970’s and 80’s.
 So much inspiration to make beautiful images, and sharp, witty dialogue, characters who have depth of heart, and low drama — it has to have come from somewhere.